Designing form layouts

 7. Use Inline Error Messaging and Validation

 No matter how well-designed your form is, you should expect users to make input errors occasionally.
+For example, they may leave required fields blank or enter information in the wrong format.

 There are many different kinds of field validation messages in WPForms that appear depending on the nature of the input error.
 So you can deploy your forms freely and let WPForms take care of any validation issues.